clerk/clerk-docs/STYLEGUIDE.md

 ### 2.7 Avoid colloquialisms

-English speakers my find themselves using phrases like "
+English speakers may find themselves using phrases which cultural meaning may be different around the world.

 #### Do